 This sheet is about exposure to sarilumab in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare providers.

 What is sarilumab?

-Sarilumab is a medication that has been used for the treatment of rheumatoid arthritis (RA) that has not responded to other medications.
-Sarilumab is a monoclonal antibody (a protein made by the body’s immune system) that binds and blocks interleukin-6 (a protein that causes inflammation).
-It has recently been used as an investigational drug in the treatment of hospitalized patients with COVID-19 illness.
-Sarilumab has been sold under the brand name Kevzara®.
+Sarilumab is a medication that has been used for the treatment of rheumatoid arthritis (RA) and polymyalgia rheumatica (PMR).
+It has also been used to treat symptoms of severe COVID-19 in hospitalized patients.
+Sarilumab is a monoclonal antibody (a protein made by the body’s immune system) that binds and blocks interleukin-6 (IL-6), a protein that causes inflammation.
+A brand name for sarilumab is Kevzara®.
+For more information about RA and pregnancy, please see our fact sheet at https://mothertobaby.org/fact-sheets/rheumatoid-arthritis/.

 I take sarilumab.
 Can it make it harder for me to get pregnant?

-Does taking sarilumab increase the chance for miscarriage?
+Does taking sarilumab increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies have not been done in humans to see if taking sarilumab during pregnancy could increase the chance for miscarriage.
-Animal studies do not suggest taking sarilumab could increase the chance for miscarriage.
+Studies have not been done in humans to see if taking sarilumab during pregnancy can increase the chance of miscarriage.

 Does taking sarilumab increase the chance of birth defects?